 Be done with your dead-end relationship!

-1% of hope that ‘one day, somehow, something will change’.
+Even if we are 99% positive it will not reach its logical destination, what keeps us staying is the 1% of hope that ‘one day, somehow, something will change’.

 Are you stuck in this ‘something will change’ dream?
 How about these annoying thoughts you have been having for the last 12 months (or perhaps even years): ‘If I wait just a little bit longer he will finally come to his senses’, ‘ Should I please him harder to make him realize what a great woman I am?’, ‘ If he is still with me, after all these years, then perhaps I do mean something to him’?